texuf/url-fetch-store/README.md

 Requirements: Create a job queue whose workers fetch data from a URL and store the results in a database.
 The job queue should expose a REST API for adding jobs and checking their status / results.

+### Solution

+I implemented a flask server and a celery queue, hosted on heroku, and added a react front end to interact with the api.

+Api routes and endpoints:

+    GET '/' #index
+    GET '/job/<job_id>/' #get status of single job
+    GET '/jobs/' #get all jobs
+    POST '/fetch/' #submit {'url':'google.com'}, returns job object

 ### Check it out here

 https://peaceful-falls-77470.herokuapp.com/